THOSE REDHEADS FROM SEATTLE, one of the rarest and most requested

-We are thrilled to announce that our new restoration will premiere
+We are thrilled to announce that our new restoration premiered

-on the big screen at the TCM Festival in April!
+on the big screen at the TCM Festival on April 7, 2017!

 This Technicolor Pine-Thomas production from 1953 features excellent stereoscopic photography by Oscar-winning cinematographer Lionel Lindon.
 Written and directed by Lewis R. Foster and featuring a stellar cast which includes Rhonda Fleming, Gene Barry and Agnes Moorehead, "the first 3-D musical" also contains five terrific tunes by popular recording artists Teresa Brewer, Guy Mitchell and the Bell Sisters.